voidsMark/ai-selfie-cms/README.md

 ## Description

-AI-Selfie-Station-Backend is a TypeScript-based backend application built using Fastify.
-It provides RESTful APIs for managing and processing AI selfie stations, including features such as Swagger documentation and utility functions.
+Selfie Station CMS is a monorepository for full-stack backend project

 ## Features